dantheand/programmable-keyboard/README.md

 #### Pycharm
 - remapping of various hotkeys to hyperkey + *
+    - move to debugger, move to terminal, execute code, toggle breakpoints, etc
+    - use Meh and Hyper key shortcuts to prevent clashes with existing shortcuts
 - vim bindings plugin

 #### Karabiner elements (Mac keyboard remapping)